 1. Hormone-Balancing Drugs:

-Drugs that release a hormone called gonadotrophin may be prescribed.
+Uterine fibroids are responsive to both estrogen and progesterone.
+Drugs that release a hormone called gonadotrophiniXHormones that work in the ovaries of a woman and the testes of a man and help in the maturation and functioning of the sex glands. may be prescribed.
 This hormone acts like a counteroffensive to your estrogen levels, reducing the production and thereby limiting the possibility of more fibroids growing.

 - Gonadotrophin based drugs also help in shrinking the size of the existing fibroids.